-It can take a while for their damage to become apparent, and untreated mealy bug infestations will have a severe impact on a succulent plant possibly killing it.
+It can take a while for the mealybug problem and damage to become apparent, and untreated mealy bug infestations will have a severe impact on a succulent plant possibly killing it.

-Inspect your succulents often to catch mealybugs as soon as they appear.
-More on how to kill mealy bugs.
+Inspect your succulents often to catch mealy bugs as soon as they appear.
+More on:

 Look for a fluffy white, yellowish or brownish cottony substance seeming to be fungus or some other inert matter.